-We devote enormous amounts of energy and time creating noise and entertainment in our heads trying to numb the troubling thoughts and voices that rob us of our peace of mind.
-The fear of silence is killing us.
-There are some storylines that repeat over and over causing so much mental anguish we will do anything to get rid of them in our minds.
+We devote enormous amounts of energy and time to creating noise and distraction in our heads to numb the troubling thoughts and voices that rob us of our peace of mind.
+But, unfortunately, the fear of silence is killing us.
+Some storylines repeatedly repeat, causing so much mental anguish we will do anything to get rid of them in our minds.

-Tragically suicide for many is a permanent way of ending those thoughts.
-We should not be afraid of the quiet because it is in the silence we can discover who we are and how we can deal with the heartache we face in life.
+Tragically suicide for some is a way of permanently ending those thoughts.
+However, we should not be afraid of the quiet because, in the silence, we can discover who we are and how we can deal with the heartache we face in life.

-Instead of an open heart to listen for the voice of God, I allowed the world to extinguish the flame of the Spirit.
+Instead of a heart to listen to God, I allowed the world to extinguish the flame of the Spirit.
 I not only needed to listen to God’s voice but be honest about my inner struggles, pain, and heartache.
 I needed to take ownership of my fears and failures.
 I had to be honest with myself before I could be honest with God.
 I was listening to the destructive voices speaking to me, so I had to learn how to quiet those distracting voices to hear the voice of the Spirit.
-It was the reoccurring thoughts and negative conversations in my head that created the struggle of maintaining intimacy with God.
+The reoccurring thoughts and negative conversations in my head created the struggle of maintaining intimacy with God.

 What parts of your life do you try to hide from the light of God’s love?